itcd/html-parser/readme.txt

 This is a HTML parser written in Python 2.7.6.
-It fetches the name and quotes of securities from Yahoo Finance.
+It fetches the names, percentage changed, date of quotes and the day's range of securities from Yahoo Finance.

 Sample output:
 Global X Social Media Index ETF (SOCL)	-0.91%	02/05/2014	17.41	17.83